Keeping The Dragons In MindOn Sat, 28 November, 2015 - 02:28

 I went back to my room after the meditation bell rang some time later, and expended a bit of my data allowance on downloading the first of the Earthsea stories, A Wizard Of Earthsea.
 And since then I’ve basically done two things: work as hard as I could on the various Dharma projects I’m involved in (with my brilliant colleagues at Dharmachakra who make up the rest of the Triratna web team); and read my way through the six books of Earthsea.
 I haven’t had too much time for it, but the presence of that dragon hasn’t been very far away and it’s been just the spirit ballast I needed to keep going with the more mundane side of setting up conditions for an online retreat.
 I’ll let you investigate the wonders of those books for yourself if you like, but I’d like to say a few things about my deep admiration of Ursula (K) Le Guin and her evocation of dragons.

 I’ve always admired Ursula Le Guin for more than her literary merits, which are very many indeed.
-Whether I agree with what she writes with a deep sense of relieved assent, or wrinkle my nose at (parts of) some of her more challenging perspectives, I’m always stimulated by her mind as it flows through stories and worlds, galaxies and ages.
+Whether I agree with what she writes with a deep sense of relieved assent, or wonder at some of her more challenging perspectives, I’m always stimulated by her mind as it flows through stories and worlds, galaxies and ages.
 That she does so, neatly avoiding cliché at every turn and refusing to cede the territory of fantasy writing either to sub-Tolkien, dully patriarchal warmongers (I’m looking at you, Game of Thrones) or to the patronising judgments of snobby literary reviewers who refuse to credit her ‘genres’ (she does astonishing sci-fi too) as capable of revealing important human truths – is in itself hugely creditable.
 But more that that.
 UKLG is a thinker, a sustained thinker, about societies.
 It’s surely an odd comparison but I think there’s something in it: you could write quite a lengthy piece on the similarities between aspects of her thinking about imagined societies and Sangharakshita’s ideas on the subject of Buddhism’s potential to impact and change the culture of the West.
 Discuss!

 Whatever, it’s important to say that UKLG doesn’t do Utopias.
 She does flawed worlds, presumably because this one is.
 She does complex characters who don’t behave the way they are supposed to, and not always well.
 Because her readers know what that is like too.
 And she has clearly thought a lot and in detail about all aspects of re-imagined universes: economic systems, folk traditions, cultural accretions, music, dance, poetry, song, mythologies, histories, futures, teleologies, gender relations, politics, power, religion, love, wisdom, foolishness, history, hope, oppression, liberation, ordinariness, cooking, making, animals, humans, loss, grief, depression, youth, age, psychology, death, magic, dragons.
 I could go on.
 But this is already long enough - so let’s stop at dragons.